taraire with large fruit the kererū swallows whole

 Not Threatened

-A handsome forest tree with large, glossy, oval leaves and dark purple fruit.
-A tree of the northern forest.
-Taraire grows to 25 metres in height, with a straight trunk and a dense, rounded crown.
-The leaves are the story – large, glossy, and oval, up to 15 centimetres long, dark green on top and paler underneath.
-They are leathery and thick, holding their colour through the year.
+Glossy leaves wear like armour.
+Taraire is a handsome forest tree with large, glossy, oval leaves and dark purple fruit.
+It grows to 25 metres in height.
+It has a straight trunk and a dense, rounded crown.
+The leaves are the story.
+They are large, glossy, and oval.
+They are up to 15 centimetres long.
+They are dark green on top and paler underneath.
+They are leathery and thick.
+They hold their colour through the year.
 A tree that wears its leaves like armour.
-The fruit is a dark purple drupe, similar to tawa but larger.
-The kernel inside is rich and oily, a high-energy food for Māori tribes north of Lake Taupō.
+The fruit is a dark purple drupe.
+It is similar to tawa but larger.
+The kernel inside is rich and oily.
+It is a high-energy food for Māori tribes north of Lake Taupō.
 The kernels were boiled, steamed, or roasted in embers.
-When dried, they could be stored for several months, providing a reliable source of food through the winter.
+When dried, they could be stored for several months.
+They provided a reliable source of food through the winter.
 A tree that fed the people.
-Taraire is very similar to tawa but has larger, broader leaves and is found only in the northern North Island.
-It is a dominant canopy tree in lowland forests of Northland and Auckland, forming dense stands with tawa and pūriri.
+Taraire is very similar to tawa.
+But it has larger, broader leaves.
+It is found only in the northern North Island.
+It is a dominant canopy tree in lowland forests of Northland and Auckland.
+It forms dense stands with tawa and pūriri.
 The wood is pale, straight-grained, and durable.
-It was used for making tools, for the handles of adzes, for the frames of houses.
-The tree was also a marker – a lowland forest with taraire was a forest of rich soil, of deep ground, of a place where the birds gathered.
+It was used for making tools, for the handles of adzes, and for the frames of houses.
+The tree was also a marker.
+A lowland forest with taraire was a forest of rich soil.
+It was a place of deep ground.
+It was a place where the birds gathered.
 To see a taraire is to see a tree of the northern forest.
 The northern forest is warm.
-The taraire stands tall, glossy leaves shining, dark purple fruit hanging.
+The taraire stands tall.
+Its glossy leaves shine.
+Dark purple fruit hangs from the branches.
 The kererū feed on the fruit.
 The tūī call from the branches.
 The tree does not know it is a marker of rich soil.
 It just grows.
 It has been here for millennia.
 It will be here as long as the northern forests remain.